 HealthLynked Corp. (the "Company") was incorporated in the State of Nevada on August 4, 2014.
-On September 2, 2014, the Company filed Amended and Restated Articles of Incorporation with the Secretary of State of Nevada setting the total number of authorized shares at 250,000,000 shares, which included up to 230,000,000 shares of common stock and 20,000,000 shares of "blank check" preferred stock.
+On September 2, 2014, the Company filed Amended and Restated Articles of Incorporation with the Secretary of State of Nevada setting the total number of authorized shares at 500,000,000 shares, which included up to 480,000,000 shares of common stock and 20,000,000 shares of "blank check" preferred stock.
 On February 5, 2018, the Company filed an Amendment to its Amended and Restated Articles of Incorporation with the Secretary of State of Nevada to increase the number of authorized shares of common stock to 500,000,000 shares.

-The Company currently operates in three distinct divisions: the Health Services Division, the Digital Healthcare Division, and the Medical Distribution Division.
-The Health Services division is comprised of the operations of (i) Naples Women's Center ("NWC"), a multi-specialty medical group including OB/GYN (both Obstetrics and Gynecology) and General Practice, (ii) Naples Center for Functional Medicine ("NCFM"), a Functional Medical Practice engaged in improving the health of its patients through individualized and integrative health care, (iii) Bridging the Gap Physical Therapy ("BTG"), a physical therapy practice in Bonita Springs, Florida that provides hands-on functional manual therapy techniques to speed patients' recovery and manage pain without pain medication or surgery, and (iv) Aesthetic Enhancements Unlimited ("AEU"), a patient service facility specializing in minimally and non-invasive cosmetic services acquired by the Company in May 2022.
-The Digital Healthcare division develops and operates an online personal medical information and record archive system, the "HealthLynked Network," which enables patients and doctors to keep track of medical information via the Internet in a cloud-based system.
-The Medical Distribution Division is comprised of the operations of MedOffice Direct LLC ("MOD"), a virtual distributor of discounted medical supplies selling to both consumers and medical practices throughout the United States.
+The Company currently operates in three distinct divisions:

+- Health Services Division: This division is comprised of the operations of (i) Naples Center for Functional Medicine ("NCFM"), a functional medical practice engaged in improving the health of its patients through individualized and integrative health care, (ii) Bridging the Gap Physical Therapy ("BTG"), a physical therapy practice in Bonita Springs, Florida that provides hands-on functional manual therapy techniques to speed patients' recovery and manage pain without pain medication or surgery, (iii) Concierge Care Naples ("CCN"), a primary care providing a comprehensive range of medical services, and (iv) Aesthetic Enhancements Unlimited ("AEU"), a minimally and non-invasive cosmetic services.
+During 2024, the Company replaced our Naples Women's Center ("NWC") Obstetrics and Gynecology (OB/GYN) practice with CCN and relocated its AEU practice to the CCN office location. - Digital Healthcare Division: At the forefront of healthcare innovation, this division develops and manages an advanced online concierge medical service.
+The HealthLynked Network facilitates efficient management of medical records and care, allowing seamless patient appointment scheduling, comprehensive telemedicine services, and a cloud-based system for medical information and records management.
+It also supports physicians in expanding their practices and acquiring new patients through our robust online scheduling system. - Medical Distribution Division: MedOffice Direct LLC ("MOD"), a part of this division, operates as a virtual distributor of discounted medical supplies to consumers and medical practices nationwide, ensuring timely and cost-effective delivery.